-- The building should be enclosed with all doors and windows in place. - Prior to delivery and install: All wet works (e.g. drywall taping, texture, painting, stucco etc.) should be complete and allowed to dry.
-The rooms should be at normal "lived-in" conditions with HVAC operational for at least one week prior to the installation when home is so equipped. - When installing in rooms over basements and garages, ensure they are dry and well ventilated. - Crawlspaces must be dry with a minimum 18" from the bottom of the floor joist to the ground, Crawl space earth (or thin concrete slab) should be covered 100 percent by a vapor retarder of black polyethylene (minimum 6 mil) or any recommended puncture-resistant membrane, such as Class C, meeting ASTM D1745.
-Ventilation shall be per local building codes. - To avoid damages to the floor's finish, all construction activity should be completed before installing this floor. - · All gutters should be in place and functioning properly.
-Yard grading should be sloped to run water away from the home foundation. - The installer not the manufacturer or retailer is responsible for making sure that the site conditions are appropriate prior to installation of this floor.
+- When installing in rooms over basements and garages, ensure they are dry and well ventilated. - Crawlspaces must be dry with a minimum 18" from the bottom of the floor joist to the ground, Crawl space earth (or thin concrete slab) should be covered 100 percent by a vapor retarder of black polyethylene (minimum 6 mil) or any recommended puncture-resistant membrane, such as Class C, meeting ASTM D1745.
+Ventilation shall be per local building codes. - To avoid damages to the floor's finish, all construction activity should be completed before installing this floor. - All gutters should be in place and functioning properly.
+Yard grading should be sloped to run water away from the home foundation. - The installer not the manufacturer is responsible for making sure that the site conditions are appropriate prior to installation of this floor.